mor4thii/poker-kata/README.md

 - Some corner case tests like simple cheating detection (e.g., duplicate cards) ✅
 - Tinker with new language features like JEP 301 (Enhanced enums) or JEP 361 (Switch Expressions) 🚧
 - Performance concerns: Heavy usage of streams, check for repeated same/similar List operations
+    - Especially `getCardCountPerValue`'s `groupingBy` call is called often and heavy on memory allocations, see JFR (~ 35% of allocation during test execution)

 ## Notes